MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

 ---

 ## Inheritance
 One of the great features of object oriented programming is the idea of **inheritance**.
-Inheritance comes in useful because it allows for additional ways to reuse code.
+Inheritance comes in handy because it allows for additional ways to reuse code.

 Here is a simple demonstration of inheritance at work.